Quantum states for a minimum-length spacetime

-Such features, far from being a mathematical accident of the model, are found to unavoidably arise once very basic conditions are met (as the fact that for large separations the qmetric bitensor $q_{ab}$ provides distances which agree with what foreseen for ordinary metric, and the well-posedness of the Green's function of the D'Alembertian in the qmetric) after input is taken from physics through the requirement of existence of a non-vanishing lower-limit length.
+Such features, far from being a mathematical accident of the model, are found to unavoidably arise once very basic conditions are met (as the fact that for large separations the qmetric bitensor $q_{ab}$ provides distances which agree with what is foreseen for ordinary metric, and the well-posedness of the Green's function of the D'Alembertian in the qmetric) after input is taken from physics through the requirement of existence of a non-vanishing lower-limit length.

 We speculated then that this might be accommodated by assuming that embodying a non-vanishing $L_0$ goes hand in hand with requiring an underlying (finite-dimensional) quantum structure for spacetime at $P$, a consistent description of which would demand on one side a constraint on the metric in the large scale (in the form of field equations) \cite{PesQ}, and on another side the existence of some, not better specified up to this stage, quantum operator $\widehat{R}$, corresponding to the observable Ricci scalar, with expectation value $R$ on the maximally mixed state \cite{PesR}.